 Uploading Podcast Audio to YouTube

-YouTube unfortunately does not provide you with the ability to upload audio tracks individually, which is a pain if you do not work with video (such as a podcast).
-The way to get around this limitation is to create a video which includes the desired audio track and a fixed image (i.e. cover-art) which lasts the duration of the track.
+Unfortunately, YouTube does not provide you with the ability to upload audio tracks individually, which can be inconvenient if you do not work with video (such as a podcast).
+The way to get around this limitation is to create a video which includes the desired audio track and a fixed image (i.e. cover art) which lasts the duration of the track.
 There are many ways of achieving such a result, from iMovie and Windows Movie Maker to the online service TunesToTube.
-With a little research however, I was able to come up with a even simpler solution that only requires the ever useful ffmpeg.
+With a little research, however, I was able to come up with an even simpler solution that only requires the ever-useful ffmpeg.

 $ ffmpeg -loop 1 -r 2 -i image.jpg -i input.mp3 -vf scale=-1:380 -c:v libx264 -preset slow \